dvdmc/ipp_tools/README.md

 ## Structure
 - `ipp_tools/common/`: definition of action spaces, map limits, cameras (parameters, frustum checks, etc.), generic node for planning.
 When possible, the number of dimensions can be configured to 2 or 3.
 - `ipp_tools/samplers`: pose sampling algorithms.
+See Figure (a).
 - `ipp_tools/value`: information value gain estimation algorithms.
 Some of them depend on the `semantic_mapping` package by using the information structure and fusion for semantic measurements.
+See Figure (b)-(c).
 - `ipp_tools/planners`: includes different planners and bridges to send poses to different simulators, and robot planning frameworks (e.g., navigation stack).
 - `ipp_tools/maps`: abstract classes that work as wrappers for generic maps and external libraries.
 They include different functions used in the planners that every map should implement.